Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 Trust.
 A new-market customer has never heard of your brand, so social proof and clear answers carry more weight than they do at home.

 Cost clarity.
-Unexpected duties and shipping fees are a leading reason carts get abandoned everywhere, and cross-border orders pile customs charges on top.
+Unexpected duties and shipping fees are a leading reason carts get abandoned, and cross-border orders pile customs charges on top.

 The fix is not one mega-tool.
-It is a focused stack in which each app removes a specific point of friction.
+It is a focused stack where each app removes a specific point of friction.
 Here are the nine worth knowing in 2026, starting with customer conversations and working through imagery, checkout, shipping, sizing, retention, and proof.

 1. Zipchat AI: for multilingual customer conversations